 It was very pleasant weather in December.
 We never had to switch on AC while traveling around the Ugandan countryside.

-Day one: Arrive at Rwanda, spend the night there.
-Enter through Kigali.
+Day 1 in Uganda: Arrive at Rwanda– Kigali airport (KGL), spend the night there.
+Enter Uganda through Kigali.

-Day 2: explore the Genocide memorial of Rwanda.
-Keep at least couple of hours.
-Head to the Land border and enter Uganda.
+Day 2: Explore the Genocide memorial of Rwanda.
+Keep at least couple of hours for the museum.
+Head to the Land border and enter Uganda through Katuna crossing.

-Day3: go for Gorilal tracking in the morning.
+Day 3: Go for Gorilla tracking at the Bwindi National Park in the morning.
 Spend an hour near a gorilla family that your guide takes you close to.

-Use the evening for hike to or visiting the Batwa community
+Use the evening for hike to Munyaga waterfall or visiting the Batwa community

-Day 4: start for Kibale National park and pass by Ishasha decor of Queen Elizabeth National Park
+Day 4: Start for Kibale National park and pass by Ishasha sector of Queen Elizabeth National Park.
+Stop at the equator sign while crossing the Kazinga Channel.

 Day 5: if Gorilla tracking mesmerised you you will be elated with the Chimp experience.
 They are far more active and unhinged in front of the audience (that is you)!